awsdocs/aws-elemental-mediatailor-user-guide/doc_source/tagging.md

 ## Supported resources in AWS Elemental MediaTailor<a name="supported-resources"></a>

-The following resource in AWS Elemental MediaTailor supports tagging:
+The following resources in AWS Elemental MediaTailor supports tagging:
++ Channels
 + Configurations
++ SourceLocations
++ VodSources

 ## Tag restrictions<a name="tagging-restrictions"></a>